bao-project/bao-helloworld/README.md

 screen /dev/pts/4
 ```

-Finally, make u-boot jump to where the bao image was loaded:
+Finally, make U-Boot jump to where the bao image was loaded:
 ```sh
 go 0x50000000
 ```